David Gilbert (author)

-David Gilbert (born 1967 in Paris) is an American author known for the novels & Sons, The Normals, and for Remote Feed, a collection of short stories.
+David Gilbert (born 1967 in Paris) is an American author known for the novels & Sons and The Normals, and for Remote Feed, a collection of short stories.

 Early life and education

 Gilbert's father was S. Parker Gilbert, the Chairman of Morgan Stanley during the 1980s and his grandfather was Seymour Parker Gilbert, the Assistant Secretary of the Treasury and the Agent General for Reparations to Germany, from October 1924 to May 1930.
 He grew up on the Upper East Side of Manhattan, graduated from Middlebury College, and earned an MFA in fiction writing from the University of Montana.

 Career

-His published work includes the novels & Sons, The Normals, and Remote Feed, a collection of short stories.
-His writings have appeared in periodicals such as GQ, Harper's and The New Yorker.
+His published work includes Remote Feed (1998), a collection of short stories, and the novels & Sons (2013) and The Normals (2005).
+His writings have appeared in periodicals such as GQ, Harper's Magazine and The New Yorker.

+When & Sons (2013) was released after the moderate success of his first, the publisher printed thousands of advanced copies to Gilbert's bafflement. & Sons went on to be nominated for the 2015 St. Francis College Literary Prize and Joyce Carol Oates Literary Prize in 2017.
+Filming on a feature film adaptation of & Sons took place in late 2024 and early 2025.

 Personal life

 Gilbert lives in New York City and has three children.